| The discussion on the strategic

 Nazi occupation, and in Vietnam after the start of the

 imperialist reconquest all fall under this category.
+Why this classification?

 Because it enables us to narrow the debate.
 We will not insult